Parenting tips for making music every day! Here are a few fun ideas to add singing, dancing, and playing to your daily life with your child.

 - Listen to more than just “kid” music.
 Of course, listening to and teaching traditional children’s music is very important, but children need exposure to a variety of styles to develop good musical ears.
 You may be surprised that your child finds some of your musical selections enjoyable.

 - Enroll your child in a music class.
 In many areas, there are a lot of options for group music making.
 Be sure the class is age-appropriate and taught by a trained, experienced teacher.
 Music classes for young children should be semi-structured with many opportunities for spontaneity and creativity.
 Classroom settings should be spacious, but not so large your child can roam away.
 The room should be well-organized and safe for little ones.
 These classes will not only give you and your child a special music time together, but will help to develop social, emotional, physical, verbal, and musical skills!

 I hope you find yourself looking for every possibility to make music with your child.
 You don’t have to be raising the next Mozart to make music an important part of your everyday life.
 Children are naturally drawn to the joy and creativity of singing, dancing, and playing.
 Make music a priority to nurture this natural tendency everyday!

 Lacey Cupp is a music teacher with a Bachelor of Music Education degree from Missouri State University and a Master of Music Education degree from the University of Florida.
 Her teaching experience includes seven years in the elementary music classroom teaching Pre-K thru 5thgrade and three years teaching middle school choir.
 Lacey also operated a Kindermusik studio for three years, teaching children ages 0-7 and their families in a group setting.
-Lacey currently resides with her husband, Joe, and their 2-year-old daughter.

 THANK YOU Lacey for sharing these helpful parenting tips with us.